After all the tiring peregrinations, you’ve finally gotten the golden ticket—a job interview.

 The panic sets in.
 Sweaty palms and heavy breathing; it makes you wonder: can interviewers smell fear?

 The Game of Confidence

 If sitting across the interviewer is causing you to break out in a cold sweat, know that it’s actually quite common.

-During the interview, use these strategies to keep calm and collected!
+During the job interview, use these strategies to be confident.

 Breathing exercises relax your mind by alleviating stress.

 They help distract you from negative thoughts.
 When you’re calm, you think better and your responses will be well-thought-out.

 When you’re nervous, you’re more likely to stumble over your words.
 Steady breaths!